rakki194/yipyap/docs/notifications.md

 ## Customization

-The notification system can be customized through:
-1. CSS variables for styling
-2. Component props for behavior
-3. App context settings for global defaults
+The notification system offers several customization options.
+The visual appearance can be adjusted using CSS variables to match the application's theme and styling needs.
+Component props provide control over notification behavior and interactions.
+Global defaults for the notification system can be configured through the app context settings to ensure consistent behavior across the application.